-Elements of a Nevada DUI - Impairment Theory
+Elements of a Las Vegas DUI - Impairment Theory

-In Nevada, it is possible to get a DUI if you are under the legal limit if you were still too impaired to drink.
-It is also possible to get a Nevada DUI for substances that have no per se legal limit.
+In Las Vegas, it is possible to get a DUI if you are under the legal limit if you were still too impaired to drink.
+It is also possible to get a Las Vegas DUI for substances that have no per se legal limit.
 The method used to do this is called "impairment theory."
 Impairment theory means that you were under the influence of alcohol or drugs AND were too impaired to drive.

-The impairment theory for a Nevada DUI comes from section 2 of the Nevada DUI statute NRS 484C.110:
+The impairment theory for a Las Vegas DUI comes from section 2 of the Nevada DUI statute NRS 484C.110:

 2. It is unlawful for any person who: